chrsjxn/chrsjxn-io/src/Markdown/AddingMarkdownToSvelte.md

 }
 ```

-And we also need to tell `rollup` to include the `punycode` version we just installed into our browser bundle:
+And we also need to tell `rollup` to include our `punycode` package into our browser bundle:

 ```javascript
 // In plugins: